 Coach Alberta believes everyone should have the opportunity to participate in any level of sport.
 The aboriginal community has often times been forgotten and not given the same opportunity to participate in quality sport.

-When designing a strategy to work and improve the sporting conditions in aboriginal communities, on must consider the following development strategies:
+When designing a strategy to work and improve the sporting conditions in aboriginal communities, one must consider the following development strategies:

-• Aboriginal peoples possess significant traditional knowledge and cultural teachings, which recognize the positive influence of physical activity and sports/games have on holistic personal development
+- Aboriginal peoples possess significant traditional knowledge and cultural teachings, which recognize the positive influence that physical activity and sports/games have on holistic personal development.

-• Aboriginal protocol must be respected in all instances
+- Aboriginal protocols must be respected in all instances.

 5 Pillars and Priority Activities